As You Age, Life Gets Funnier

 How Old Are You?

-Kardinia killed the background burble of the working art class when she hurled the comment at her teacher, 'I found out something about you the other day...'
+Kardinia killed the background burble of the art class as she hurled her comment at her teacher...
+'I found out something about you the other day...'

-She let the comment hang in the air, her tone of voice an accusation until all ears pricked up.
+She pursed her lips as she let the comment hang in the air.
+Her tone an accusation.
+All ears pricked up.
 She continued, 'You taught my grandmother!'

 The teacher, Mrs Bright looked up to see twenty four pairs of eyes fixed on her, studying her.
 She could see their little minds ticking over.